Those Were the Days (Dolly Parton album): Critical reception

 The album received generally positive reviews from music critics.
-Paul Flynn of the Guardian gave the album four out of five stars, calling the album "an anti-war karaoke party" that "wouldn't work if she didn't mean it."
+Paul Flynn of the Observer gave the album four out of five stars, calling the album "an anti-war karaoke party" that "wouldn't work if she didn't mean it."
 Billboard published a review of the album saying, "It is hard not to like a Dolly Parton record.
 The legend has such an appealing voice, full of warmth and tenderness (and fiery spunk when she wants), and it is put to great use on Those Were the Days.
 This covers set highlights many poignant hits from the late '50s through the '70s, all produced with the same spirit heard on her recent bluegrass albums."
 The review praised Parton's duet with Joe Nichols on "If I Were a Carpenter", saying that it "could be a surprise country radio hit."
 Thomas Erlewine of AllMusic gave the album three out of five stars and said, "The arrangements are at once tasteful, imaginative, and relatively unsurprising. just vivid, successful, slight reworkings of familiar songs that make them sound fresh again."
 He went on to say that the album is "yet another very good album, one with no weak spots" and said that Parton has "turned into one of the more reliable country music veterans of the 2000s."
 Writing for Paste, Dave Simms said, "Each song’s effectiveness increases in proportion to its bluegrass content, which seems to relax Dolly and bring out the subtler, more believable inflections in her considerable vocal arsenal.
 Days is a solid yet occasionally problematic effort."